 - Charles Drevna received his BA in chemistry from Washington and Jefferson College and performed graduate work at Carnegie-Mellon University.

-Charles T. Drevna is the President and CEO of Fueling U.S. Forward, a pro fossil fuel organization funded by Koch Industries and other oil and gas companies.
-FUSF launched in August, 2016.
+Charles T. Drevna was the President and CEO of Fueling U.S. Forward, a pro fossil fuel organization funded by Koch Industries and other oil and gas companies that launched in August, 2016 and shut down in September 2017.
 Drevna described the group as a 501(c)(6) nonprofit business association, allowing for both lobbying and political activities. , ,

 Charlie Drevna is a former D.C. oil industry lobbyist and Sunoco executive.
 Until mid-2016, Drevna was also Distinguished Senior Fellow at the Institute for Energy Research and a board member of the American Fuel & Petrochemical Manufacturers. , According to his bio at AFPM, Drevna was an “advocate” for the petroleum industry: